Refined invariants of finite-dimensional Jacobi algebras: Introduction

+The cohomological invariants in Theorem \ref{ThmA} are defined as vanishing cycle cohomology of intersection complexes, via the definition of BPS cohomology for Jacobi algebras formulated by myself and Sven Meinhardt in \cite{DaMe15b}.
+For this to make sense, we have to attach to the curve $C\subset X$ a Jacobi algebra, for which we take the contraction algebra $A_{\con}$ introduced by Donovan and Wemyss, representing the noncommutative deformation theory of the coherent sheaf $\mathcal{O}_{C_{\reduced}}$.
+The agreement of the numerical invariant $\dim(\GV_{C,r,0})$ and the $r$th Gopakumar--Vafa invariant is then obtained by piecing together a string of equalities due to Behrend \cite[Thm.4.18]{Behr09}, Katz \cite[Sec.3.2]{Katz08}, Hua and Toda \cite[Thm.4.4]{HuTo18}.

-Somewhere further up still is the contraction algebra $A_{\con}$ introduced by Donovan and Wemyss, representing the noncommutative deformation theory of the coherent sheaf $\mathcal{O}_{C_{\reduced}}$.
-This paper was partly motivated by a conjecture of Brown and Wemyss that \textit{all} finite-dimensional Jacobi algebras (for a select list of symmetric quivers) are contraction algebras of flopping curves.
-This conjecture implies that for any such $A$, the numerical BPS invariants $\omega_{A,1},\ldots$ satisfy the same properties as the Gopakumar--Vafa invariants arising from a flopping curve, for example they should be positive.
-The second main theorem of the paper thus provides evidence towards the contraction algebra conjecture mentioned above:
+This paper was partly motivated by a conjecture of Brown and Wemyss, stating that \textit{all} finite-dimensional Jacobi algebras (for a select list of symmetric quivers) are isomorphic to contraction algebras of flopping curves; see \cite[Sec.1.6]{BW21} for an exact statement of this conjecture, along with an updated discussion of its status.
+This conjecture implies that for any such finite-dimensional Jacobi algebra $A$, the numerical BPS invariants $\omega_{A,1},\ldots$ satisfy the same properties as the genus zero Gopakumar--Vafa invariants arising from a flopping curve, for example they should be \textit{positive}.

+Positivity of BPS invariants is in turn one of the guiding questions in Donaldson--Thomas theory, and generally appears to have quite deep consequences.
+For instance, for $Q$ a quiver, the Kac polynomials \cite[Sec.1.14]{kac83} counting the number of absolutely indecomposable $\gamma$-dimensional representations over a field of order $q$ are given by $-q^{-1/2}\omega_{A,\gamma}(q^{-1/2})$ for $A$ a certain Jacobi algebra built out of $Q$, where $\omega_{A,\gamma}(q^{1/2})$ are the refined BPS invariants of this Jacobi algebra \cite{Moz11}.
+Adding to the intrigue, the Kac positivity conjecture \cite[Conj.2]{kac83} (proved in \cite{HLRV13}) is thus equivalent to the \textit{negativity} of certain refined BPS invariants!
+As a special instance of this phenomenon, the numerical (i.e. unrefined) BPS invariants counting zero-dimensional coherent sheaves on $\mathbb{C}^3$ are all $-1$ \cite[Thm.1]{MNOP2}.
+Note that the Jacobi algebras $A$ considered in this paragraph are all infinite-dimensional, so that these observations are at least consistent with the Brown--Wemyss conjecture.

+Putting all of this together, the Brown--Wemyss conjecture says something rather bold about the DT theory of Jacobi algebras, and it was the original intention of this project to disprove the conjecture by finding an example of a finite-dimensional Jacobi algebra with a negative BPS invariant.
+Our main theorem shows that this hunt was doomed, and provides strong evidence for the Brown--Wemyss conjecture:

 \begin{thmx} Let $A$ be an algebraic or analytic finite-dimensional Jacobi algebra, for a quiver $Q$ with potential $W$.
 Then for all dimension vectors $\gamma\in\mathbb{N}^{Q_0}$ the cohomological BPS invariants $\BPS_{A,\gamma}$ are Verdier self-dual and concentrated in cohomological degree zero.
 In particular, the numerical BPS invariants $\omega_{A,\gamma}= \chi(\BPS_{A,\gamma})$ are all positive, and vanish only if the respective cohomological invariant vanishes.
 All but finitely many of the invariants $\omega_{\gamma}$ do vanish, and there is a weak inequality